 Yes, almost all types of public records could include personally identifiable information about you that include name, address, locations, phone numbers, email addresses, usernames, social profiles, relatives and associates, employment, education, date of birth and many other types of personal data.

 A public records exposure is an event where your personal information is publicly posted online for anyone to see when the information is accidentally or deliberately leaked.
 The details may show up on scam sites, underground sources, and other online locations.
-To see what types of public records are exposed about, you can run one of our free scans and check out the report summary.
+To see if any public records are exposed about, you can run one of our free scans and check out the report summary.

 Many types of public records may be exposed such as your business and professional licenses, vital records such as birth, marriage, and divorce records, liens and judgments, bankruptcies, asset information, driving records, and driving violations, arrests and police records, court records, criminal records, civil records, and many other types.